-Rethinking Workloads from Mainframe to Cloud
+Rethinking workloads from mainframe to cloud What is your greatest need for tools to help modernize your mainframe IT infrastructure?
 Cloud application access to mainframe data and workloads (26%) is the greatest need when it comes to tools to help modernize respondents' mainframe IT infrastructure.
 Respondents also cite performance management (18%), application development and access to APIs (17%), and digital automation (RPA, BPM) with legacy applications (17%).